 An official high jump track must have a runway at a minimum of 15 meters.
 The high jumpers use the runway to generate speed before their takeoff.
 The high jump crossbar is made of fiberglass material, which makes the bar light but extremely strong.
 Generally, if a player taps the crossbar, it is light enough to fall off of the stand.
-However, the crossbar will never break on impact due to the sturdy build.
+However, the crossbar will never break on impact due to its sturdy build.
 Directly behind the crossbar is a foam pit called the crash pad.
 Since jumpers can launch themselves in any manner over the bar, the crash pad is in place to prevent jumpers from injuring themselves during the landing.

 A high jump uniform is extremely lightweight to prevent the clothing from affecting the jump itself.
-Jumpers wear skin tight tank tops and shorts, so the clothes do not interfere with the crossbar.
+Jumpers wear skin-tight tank tops and shorts, so the clothes do not interfere with the crossbar.

 High jump shoes also feature spikes on the bottom to increase traction and support.
 As jumper's begin to curve during their approach, the spikes on the bottom of the shoes help keep the jumper balanced.
 Jumpers are able to garner more speed before entering their curve since the spikes provide the needed traction to get the athlete stable.
-Commonly, high jump shoes feature 6 spikes in the front and 4 spikes on the heel.
+Commonly, high jump shoes feature six spikes in the front and four spikes on the heel.
 The World Athletics governing body allows a maximum of 11 spikes on a high jump shoe.

 At the beginning of the event, the chief judge will announce the starting height for the crossbar.
 Athletes may begin jumping at the selected height, or they may pass.
 An athlete must clear a specified height for the jump to be counted officially.
 In addition, a high jumper must jump off only one foot.

-The general rule of high jump is simple.
+The general rule of the high jump is simple.
 If the crossbar falls off the holder during an athlete's jump, then the jump is considered missed.
-A cleared jump is when an athlete jumps over the crossbar and the bar remains on the holder.
+A cleared jump is when an athlete jumps over the crossbar, and the bar remains on the holder.
 A high jumper can hit the crossbar and still clear the height, as long as the crossbar does not fall from the holder.
 After every athlete has used their allotted amount of attempts at a given height, the chief judge will raise the bar.

 An athlete is allowed to jump using any form or technique they choose.
 The most common technique used is called the Fosbury Flop.
-Dick Fosbury was the first to utilize the head first and belly up approach in Olympic competition.
+Dick Fosbury was the first to utilize the head-first and belly-up approach in Olympic competition.
 The Fosbury Flop is highly regarded as the best high jumping technique.
 A high jumper must have incredible core strength to perfect the Fosbury form.

 First, an athlete will get a running start and begin to curve towards the bar with five steps remaining.
 The jumper should lean away from the bar during their curve to build torque.
 The athlete will straighten their body and spring upward off of their plant foot a few feet away from the bar.
-Then, the jumper will lead with their arms, and begin to curve their body over the crossbar.
-In mid air, the athlete will use their core to thrust the remaining part of their body over the bar.
+Then, the jumper will lead with their arms and begin to curve their body over the crossbar.
+In mid-air, the athlete will use their core to thrust the remaining part of their body over the bar.
 It is important for high jumpers to keep their feet from dangling and knocking the bar.

 The starting height is determined by the chief judge at the beginning of the competition.
-Athletes are allowed to pass on the starting height and beginning jumping at taller heights.
+Athletes are allowed to pass on the starting height and begin jumping at taller heights.
 The chief judge will determine the starting height for the competition based on the results from qualifying rounds.
 The starting height also depends on the skill level of the competition.
 High school track and field has specific minimum starting heights that all athletes must clear to compete.

 Athletes are given three attempts to clear the crossbar at each specific height.
 If a high jumper fails to clear the bar in three consecutive jumps, then the athlete is eliminated from the competition.
-Mistakes can commonly occur during high stakes competitions.
+Mistakes can commonly occur during high-stakes competitions.
 Athletes are pushing themselves to try and clear heights they have yet to conquer.
 Nerves will affect an athlete's performance, but the three jump rule allows high jumpers to fail and try again.

 High jumpers wear special track and field shoes designed with thicker soles and spike inserts.
 The World Athletics governing body states a shoe's sole can have a maximum thickness of 13 millimeters.
 In addition, a high jump shoe can only have up to 11 spikes on the bottom.
 Shoes are not allowed to be tampered with in any way outside of the regulated policy.
-An athlete will not be allowed to participate in a competition if their shoes do not comply by the World Athletics rules.
+An athlete will not be allowed to participate in a competition if their shoes do not comply with World Athletics rules.

 There is no penalty given to a player who decides to pass on a height.
 To be eligible to win a high jump competition, an athlete must clear a stated height.
 Passing allows confident athletes to rest their bodies for later rounds.
 The sport of high jump has a significant mental component.
 Clearing the crossbar boosts a jumper's confidence.
 Passing can save energy, but it is important for athletes to begin jumping at a height they are comfortable with clearing.